Be alcohol aware.

 Manitoba takes a tough stance on impaired driving and the allowed driver BAC is less than 50 mg% (often referred to as “.05”).
 While 80 mg% remains the level for a criminal charge, drivers who are found to have a BAC of 50 mg% or higher will receive an immediate licence suspension, a fine, have their vehicle impounded and will have to pay a fee to reinstate their licence.

-It doesn't matter if you are drinking at home or out socially, by rethinking your drinking with these limits in mind,
+It doesn't matter if you are drinking at home or out socially, by rethinking your drinking you can reduce your long-term risks.

 When zero's the limit.